By Wayne L. Westcott

 In a large-scale study involving three major U.S. hospitals, copper components reduced the bacteria count by almost 85 percent compared to non-copper components on typical room touch surfaces, such as bed rails, call buttons, chair arms, tray tables and IV poles (Salgado et al. 2013).
 This same study found that patients in the rooms with these copper touch surface had an almost 60 percent lower rate of hospital-acquired infections than patients in rooms with standard (non-copper) touch surfaces.
 These are important findings, as on any given day, 1 in 25 United States hospital patients has at least one hospital-acquired infection, resulting in 75,000 deaths every year (Centers for Disease Control and Prevention 2019).

 Research has also revealed a diversity of potentially pathogenic bacteria on a variety of touch surfaces in fitness centers, which poses risk of community-acquired infections for susceptible exercisers (Mukherjee et al. 2014).
-In a recent fitness center study (Ibrahim et al. 2017), standard resistance exercise equipment grip surfaces (e.g., dumbbells, barbells, kettlebells, lat pulldown attachments, and low row attachments) were made of either copper alloy or non-copper material (stainless steel or rubber coating).
+In a recent fitness center study (Ibrahim et al. 2017), standard resistance training exercise equipment grip surfaces (e.g., dumbbells, barbells, kettlebells, lat pulldown attachments, and low row attachments) were made of either copper alloy or non-copper material (stainless steel or rubber coating).
 Over the 16-month study period, the copper alloy grip surfaces averaged almost 95 percent lower bacteria levels than the stainless steel and rubber coated grip surfaces, even though the exercisers continued to implement all of the standard antibacterial cleaning procedures (gels, wipes, and sprays).
-The researchers concluded that the use of copper alloy grip surfaces significantly reduces the bacterial burden on standard exercise equipment and may, therefore, mitigate the spread of community-acquired infections.
+The researchers concluded that the use of copper alloy grip surfaces significantly reduces the bacterial burden on standard resistance training exercise equipment grip surfaces and may, therefore, mitigate the spread of community-acquired infections.
 The prevention of infectious diseases is particularly important due to the resistance of many bacterial strains (super bugs) to currently available antibiotics.

 Presently, there is one exercise equipment company that offers EPA approved and patented antimicrobial copper touch surfaces on (otherwise) all steel dumbbells, barbells, kettlebells, and cable attachments.
 This company is Black Iron Strength (blackironstrength.com).
 Owner Tom Grace is a pioneer in developing precision and durable free-weights that have antimicrobial copper hand grips.
 If you are interested in providing your fitness program participants with exercise equipment and training facilities that have a reduced risk of infectious disease transmission, I suggest the following “best practices” for enhanced hygiene/sanitation: